ptds2023/champagneSamsamou/README.md

 - Numerical Integration: Apply numerical integration methods to calculate volumes.

 ## Installation
-To install champagneSamsamou, you need to have R installed on your machine.
+To install `champagneSamsamou`, you need to have R installed on your machine.
 If you don't have R, you can download it from CRAN.

 Once R is installed, you can install `champagneSamsamou` from GitHub using the devtools package.
 If you don't have `devtools` installed, you can install it by running: